 5.2.
 Satellite images.
-In this section, we compute scale maps on real satellite images using the approach presented in section 3.
-We first consider SPOT5 HMA images that have a resolution of 5m.
-Most contrasted shapes are extracted using formula (3.4).
-We choose to use a value of $\lambda=1$.
-As explained in section 3.2, this is reasonable for typical values of blur and contrast.
-Appendix A makes this observation more precise in the case of a one-dimensional Gaussian kernel, which constitutes an approximation of the point spread function (PSF) of satellite captors such as those of SPOT5 HMA; see [29].
+In this section, we compute scale maps on real satellite images using the approach presented in Section 3.
+We first consider SPOT5 HMA images, that have a resolution of 5 meters.
+Most contrasted shapes are extracted using Formula (3.4).
+We choose to use a value of $\lambda = 1$.
+As explained in Section 3.2, this is reasonable for typical values of blur and contrast.
+Appendix A makes this observation more precise in the case of a one-dimensional Gaussian kernel, which constitutes an approximation of the PSF (Point Spread Function) of satellite captors such as those of SPOT5 HMA, see [28].

-In Figure 7 a SPOT5 HMA image of Los Angeles (mainly urban area) together with its computed scale map is displayed.
-It can be observed that the computed scales are spatially very accurate (e.g., at the edges of buildings and warehouses).
-Moreover, these scales are in good qualitative agreement with the sizes of structures of the image (large for warehouses and smaller for individual houses on the left).
+In Figure 5.2 is displayed a SPOT5 HMA image of Los Angeles (mainly urban area) together with its computed scale map.
+It can be observed that the computed scales are spatially very accurate (e.g. at the edges of buildings and warehouses).
+Moreover, these scales are in good qualitative agreement with the size of structures of the image (large for warehouses and smaller for individual houses on the left).
 One also observes that computed scales are largely constant inside objects.
-Notice also that the road network is attributed relatively small scales, in agreement with formula (3.7).
-The same observations can be made on the SPOT5 HMA image of an urban area near Toulouse displayed in Figure 8(b).
+Notice also that the road network is attributed relatively small scales, in agreement with Formula (3.7).
+The same observations can be made on the SPOT5 HMA image of a urban area near Toulouse displayed in Figure 5.3 (b).
 These experiments also suggest that the computed local scales are pertinent features for segmenting images.
-This fact will be further investigated in section 7.2.
+This fact